skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * All you need to win this battle is for the Dracozombie to attack someone other than Garnet.
 * Once it does, have the remaining character knock themselves out and Garnet throw an Elixir to win the battle.
 * If Garnet is knocked out, don't reset!
-You can still win by casting Stop with Vivi - have Eiko cast Reflect on him or throw a Tent at the Dracozombie.
+You can still win by casting Stop with Vivi &ndash; have Eiko cast Reflect on him or throw a Tent at the Dracozombie.
 * Unless Vivi and Garnet both start out with full ATB gauges, wait for the monster to attack before you input your commands.
 Since you never know how full the enemy's ATB gauge is, it could happen that you tell Vivi to knock himself and Eiko out only for the enemy to get its turn just before Garnet throws Elixir, with no one but her left to target!

 ---